alextaikato/aws-deepracer-bootcamp/README.md

 &nbsp;

 # Section 1: Training a model together
-## Step 1: Lets login to the AWS DeepRacer service and create resources -J
+## Step 1: Lets login to the AWS DeepRacer service and create resources -C

 To get underway we'll complete this first walkthrough together as a group, just to give you an idea how DeepRacer works.
 Once we've completed the walkthrough you'll have time to work on a model as a team or individually.